 - Exceptional spreadsheet skills.
 Knowledge of Lexis or other research databases.

-Interested applicants should submit a resume, cover letter, writing sample and the names, addresses, email addresses and telephone numbers of three professional references, in confidence, to:
+Interested candidates should submit a current resume and cover letter, and the name, address, phone number and email of three professional references, in confidence, to:

 NYS Joint Commission on Public Ethics